hwelsters/snakecode/README.md

 <h2>🤔 Faq</h2>
 <ul>
   <li><b>Why are we making this?</b> - I want to teach people how to program.
   <li><b>Where's the source code?</b> - It's a mess right now.
-If there's sufficient demand for it, I wouldn't mind cleaning it up for open source.</li>
+If there's sufficient demand for it, I wouldn't mind cleaning it up so that it can be worked on open-source</li>
 </ul>Why not?
 Also, it's cool.

 ![image][line]